Hutch family member injured and taken to hospital

 A member of the Hutch family has been injured at in incident in Dublin but it is understood not to be related to an ongoing feud with the rival Kinahan faction.

-The man was taken to hospital for treatment for a cut to the head, although his condition is unknown.
+The man was taken to hospital for treatment for a cut to the head, believed to be a stab wound, although his condition is unknown.

 Gardaí and emergency services have attended the scene.